What is PoE?

 Two separate connections will enable the Wireless Access Point to function fully.
 For this very particular reason, the Power over Ethernet is invented.
 It fulfills the need for both connections single-handedly.

 Power over Ethernet is a system that performs two tasks simultaneously.
 It allows the flow of electricity along with the data on the twisted pair Ethernet cable.
-The mentioned reason enables one cable to prove the Power and the flow of data to different devices such as Internet Protocol Cameras, Voice over Internet Protocol Phones and Wireless Access Phones, RFIDs readers, and Bluetooth AP.
+The mentioned reason enables one cable to prove the Power and the flow of data to different devices such as Internet Protocol Cameras, Voice over Internet Protocol Phones and Wireless Access Phones, RFID readers, and Bluetooth AP.

-Main components of Power over Ethernet
+Main Components of Power over Ethernet

 There are two primary components of Power over Ethernet.
 The Powered device(PD) and the power sourcing equipment(PSE).
 The PSE side is to deliver power and network data to the PD side, and the PD side is to receive power and network data from the PSE.
 The twisted-pair Ethernet cable is also the main component because it allows data transmission and lowers Power simultaneously.